How to Grow Stunning Snapdragons from Seed Indoors

 Despite being grown as annuals in many areas, snapdragons tend to self-seed.
 The seeds dropped from last year’s plants can germinate and develop the following spring, giving the appearance that the plants are coming back each year.

-To encourage self-seeding, leave some spent flowers on the plants at the end of the season to allow seeds to fall naturally to the ground.
+I usually leave a few spent flowers on the plants at the end of the season to give those seeds a chance to fall naturally and take root.
+Enjoy the unexpected garden surprises!

 Should I Start Snapdragon Seeds Indoors?